 The myths and beliefs of the origin of the name ‘Gosport’

-The most popular idea for the origin of the name comes from a romantic story that was adopted by the Victorians and used as the basis for the Gosport crest when it was designed by Snape in 1922.
+The most popular idea for the origin of the name comes from a romantic story that was adopted by the Victorians and used as the basis for the Gosport seal when it was designed by Snape in 1922.

 God’s Port, Gorse Port or Goose Port.
 Which?

 Legend tells of the landing in mid 12th century of Henry de Blois, the Bishop of Winchester, caught in a fierce storm when returning from Normandy and brought ashore by local fishermen.
-He decreed that the place be called God’s Port, these words ‘God’s Port Our Haven’ are shown on the Gosport crest designed by local artist Martin Snape in 1922.
+He decreed that the place be called God’s Port, these words ‘God’s Port Our Haven’ are shown on the Gosport seal designed by local artist Martin Snape in 1922.

 The very first written reference to this story is probably an article in Hampshire Telegraph and Sussex Chronicle etc (Portsmouth, England), Monday, October 14, 1811.
 The inhabitants of Gosport were looking for assistance with obtaining an Act of Parliament for their new market house in 1811.
 A local Portsmouth historian, (Henry Slight?) found a document in the papers of the Bishop of Winchester which claimed to be the original grant of markets and fairs to Gosport by Henry de Blois, resulting in the Hampshire Telegraph article above.